-Using words (and visuals) similar to Kim Jong Un’s and invoking Cold War-era threats, Putin’s “my missiles are bigger than yours” rhetoric was no accident -- Putin wanted Trump to hear him loud and clear.
+Using words (and visuals) similar to Kim Jong Un’s and invoking Cold War-era threats, Putin’s “my missiles are bigger than yours” rhetoric was no accident – Putin wanted Trump to hear him loud and clear.

 As a former Soviet secret service agent, Putin knows how to manipulate people.
-By poking at Trump’s insecurities, Putin is hoping to distract the President -- making it less likely Trump will take action to hold Russia accountable for its ongoing attacks on the United States.
+By poking at Trump’s insecurities, Putin is hoping to distract the President – making it less likely Trump will take action to hold Russia accountable for its ongoing attacks on the United States.

 Putin wasn’t using his platform to convince any Russians to vote for him.
 His “election” in 17 days is a farce.
 By crowding out opposition and censoring media coverage, he has rigged the system to all but guarantee his electoral victory.

 Putin also doesn’t need to get any more missiles.
 He’s already able to attack anywhere in the world, including the United States, with his information warfare tools and ongoing dominance in the digital theater.
-And his current nuclear arsenal is sufficient to launch myriad destructive attacks -- with estimates of his nuclear warheads reaching about 7,000
+And his current nuclear arsenal is sufficient to launch myriad destructive attacks – with estimates of his nuclear warheads reaching about 7,000.

 Putin is trying to distract Trump

 Putin purposefully used this kind of inflammatory language to try to get Trump to respond; insult Trump’s military capabilities or manhood, and he might just reply on Twitter.
 Remember the “short and fat” and “dotard” Twitter-fest between Kim and Trump?
 It’s unclear what name Trump could call Putin if he finally decides to stand up to him, but it is clear that Trump doesn’t respond well to anyone insulting his military capabilities.

 Meanwhile, Putin and Kim appear to be trading talking points.
 Both Putin and Kim have blamed the United States for provoking them into developing more nuclear weapons when they’re violating international law and treaties.
 And Putin threatened Florida, the home of Trump’s weekend White House, in his visuals just like Kim previously threatened Guam.

 The White House reaction